-Johannes Söding obtained his PhD in 1996 for work in experimental physics at the MaxPlanck Institute for Nuclear Physics in Heidelberg.
-After two and a half years of mainly experimental postdoctoral work on Bose-Einstein condensation of neutral atoms at the École Normale Supérieure in Paris, he worked for three years as a strategy management consultant with the Boston Consulting Group.
-In 2002, he started his career in bioinformatics as staff scientist with Andrei Lupas at the Max Planck Institute for Developmental Biology in Tübingen and became independent research group leader in 2007 at the Gene Center of the Ludwig-Maximilians-Universität Munich (LMU).
+Johannes Söding obtained his PhD in 1996 in laser cooling of neutral atoms at the MaxPlanck Institute for Nuclear Physics and did postdoctoral experimental work on Bose-Einstein condensation of neutral atoms at the École Normale Supérieure in Paris.
+After three years as consultant at the Boston Consulting Group, he returned to science in 2002.
+He started his career in bioinformatics with Andrei Lupas at the Max Planck Institute for Developmental Biology in Tübingen, working on protein evolution, remote homology detection and structure prediction.
+In 2007 he became an independent research group leader at the Gene Center of the University of Munich (LMU).
 Since 2014 he leads the research group Quantitative and Computational Biology at the MaxPlanck Institute for Biophysical Chemistry.
+His group develops statistical and computational methods for analyzing data from high-throughput biological experiments, in particular for protein function and structure prediction, sequence search and assembly in metagenomics, transcription regulation, gene regulatory networks, and systems medicine.
 He is married and has three children (2002, 2004, 2008).